 A study has revealed that children are made to spend an average of three hours every night on homework, and this level of homework load has not been reduced since 1984.
 The research further says that this workload may be making the children sick.
 Even more interestingly, a senior lecturer at the Stanford Graduate School of Education, Denise Pope, has said that some students do more than those three hours of homework every night.
 In the study, 4,300 students were surveyed, and the goal of the study was to examine the relationship between student well-being and the homework load.

 The results of the study showed that a lot of homework stressed the students a lot, and more than 50% of the students cited homework as the major thing that stresses them daily.
 The students battled with issues like sleep deprivation, migraines, weight loss, ulcers, and exhaustion.
+To avoid all of these pitfalls, it is recommended to seek help from professionals, buy assignment online and free up time for yourself.

 The study focused mainly on students from affluent families because it is in the upper-class homes that homework is taken very seriously.
 And students from these homes cited the pressure of performing well in school and school work as the dominating force in their day-to-day activities.
 Denise Pope also did some work with Challenge Success, and homework was the most common tension point for most students as far as their mental and emotional health was concerned.